-- 2. In the 'Gateway Name' field, assign a unique FQDN name to the PSTN Gateway within the domain, for example,'gw.lync2013.com'.This name is identical to the name that is configured in the Lync Topology Builder (see Section 9.1 on page 58). - 3.
-Click Submit to apply your settings. - 4.
+- 2. In the 'Gateway Name' field, assign a unique FQDN name to the PSTN Gateway within the domain, for example, 'gw.lync2013.com'.
+This name is identical to the name that is configured in the Lync Topology Builder (see Section 9.1 on page 58). - 3.
+Click Submit to apply your settings.

 On the toolbar, click Burn to save the changes to the PSTN gateway flash memory.

-15.1.6 Step 5: Configure a Certificate
+15.1.5 Step 5: Configure a Certificate

 This step describes how to exchange a certificate with Microsoft Certificate Authority (CA).
+The certificate is used by the E-SBC to authenticate the connection with Lync Server 2013.

-It is composed of the following steps:
+The procedure involves the following main steps: